-This course builds upon the skills acquired and developed in Western Massage Techniques I. After reviewing the principles of client assessment and basic Swedish massage elements, strokes, and gymnastics, students will explore advanced techniques, such as: the use of forearms, elbows, myofascial release, and trigger point therapy; subjective objective assessment planning (SOAP) for the evaluation and treatment of therapeutic modalities; appropriate use of essential oils; thermo-, cryo-, and hydrotherapy; and adaptive, seated, and pregnancy massage techniques.
+3.5 semester credits 3/.5/0 This course builds upon the skills acquired and developed in Western Massage Techniques I. After reviewing the principles of client assessment and basic Swedish massage elements, strokes, and gymnastics, students will explore advanced techniques, such as: the use of forearms, elbows, myofascial release, and trigger point therapy; subjective objective assessment planning (SOAP) for the evaluation and treatment of therapeutic modalities; appropriate use of essential oils; thermo-, cryo-, and hydrotherapy; and adaptive, seated, and pregnancy massage techniques.
 Prerequisite(s): Matriculation in the Massage Therapy program; MTM 101, Western Massage Techniques I.

-MTM 140Principles of Human Myology and Kinesiology3.5 semester credits3/.5/0
+Principles of Human Myology and Kinesiology 3.5 semester credits MTM 140 3/.5/0